 In some school districts the regular school day includes more than six instructional hours, and those districts choose to use the extra time they have "banked" to offset hours missed due to inclement weather.
 Other districts have "make- up" days built into their school calendars in case they are needed.
 Whichever approach they choose, districts must - by law - provide a total of 1,062 hours of instruction each school year.
 Once a district has missed 20 days , it may request a district-wide disaster day from the Commissioner of Education.

 Snow days are not free days, but they can provide your child some needed breathing room to complete those homework assignments they just have not had time to finish.

 Finally, you may want to check with your district to see if it provides some sort of e-mail or telephone notification when schools are closing.
 Some districts allow you to sign-up for this service on their Web sites.
-See a complete list of links to Kentucky's school and school district Web sites.
+You may also want to take a look at the student handbook to find the local rules for your district.
+See a complete list of links to Kentucky's school and school district Web sites here